Cookie Consent by Privacy Policies Generator website

 For proposals generating overnight accommodation this can be done by completing the Natural England Nutrient Neutrality Budget Calculator [excel document] for the Tees Catchment.

-The updated calculator was released on the 26 January 2024.
-The calculator was updated following the publication of the Notice of Designation of Sensitive Catchment Areas 2024 which designated the Tees Catchment as a sensitive area for nitrogen under the Water Industry Act (1991).
+This followed the publication of the Notice of Designation of Sensitive Catchment Areas 2024 [external link] in January 2024.
+This designated the Tees Catchment as a sensitive area for nitrogen under the Water Industry Act (1991).

 The wastewater treatment works serving Darlington Borough that this criteria applies to are Stressholme and Aycliffe.